abhiwand/atk/doc/source/ad_inst_ia1.rst

 #.
 Zookeeper

 You need Python to run the |IA| Python client.
-The |IA| Python client will run with Python 2.6 or 2.7.
+The |IA| Python client will run with Python 2.7.

 Yum Repository Requirements
 ===========================